xsuite/DA_study_template/README.md

       context: "cpu"
       # Following parameter is ignored when run_on is not htc or htc_docker
       htc_job_flavor: 'tomorrow'
-      # Following parameter is ignored when run_on is not htc_docker or slurm_docker
-      singularity_image: "/cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/cdroin/da-study-docker:7844a437"

     2: # Launch the pymask and prepare the colliders
       job_folder: "../../template_jobs/2_configure_and_track"
       job_executable: 2_configure_and_track.py